 This would include – potentially – an intensive outpatient program (IOP) or some other type of support community, an addiction or mental health therapist, and possibly a psychiatrist.
 Every case and every person is different, of course, depending on a variety of considerations.

-Once the client’s after-care plan is in place, Gemma Recovery Group gets the best results when there is an open dialogue among ALL members of the treatment team.
+Once the client’s after-care plan is in place, Gemma Recovery Group gets the best results when there is an open dialogue among ALL recovery professionals of the treatment team.
 This dialogue is a critical tool that empowers the client to get well more quickly – and to reach their goals exponentially faster.
 The client then has a small “village” comprised of people collaborating with one another and working through transparency to identify potential triggers and help navigate whatever red flags show up.